Jay Lovestone: Communist years (1919–1929)

 His first foray into what would become the American Communist movement began in February 1919, when the left wing elements in the Socialist Party of New York began to organize themselves as a separate faction.
 Lovestone was on the original organizing committee, the Committee of 15, with Wolfe, John Reed and Benjamin Gitlow.
 That June he attended the National Conference of the Left Wing.

 Communist opposition years (1929–1941)

 When Stalin purged Bukharin from the Soviet Politburo in 1929, Lovestone suffered the consequences.
 A visiting delegation of the Comintern asked him to step down as party secretary in favor of his rival William Z. Foster.
 Lovestone refused and departed for the Soviet Union to argue his case.
 Lovestone insisted that he had the support of the vast majority of the Communist Party and should not have to step aside.
 Stalin responded that he "had a majority because the American Communist Party until now regarded you as the determined supporters of the Communist International.
 And it was only because the Party regarded you as friends of the Comintern that you had a majority in the ranks of the American Communist Party".

+During the 1930s, he led an organisation known as the Lovestoneites, who were part of the Right Opposition.